voxpupuli/puppet-gluster/README.md

     }

 Note that on Red Hat (and derivative) systems, the `version` parameter should match the version number used by yum for the RPM package.
 The `gluster::repo::yum` class will parse the version number to build the correct URL for the repo, but Puppet's invocation of `yum` will not work as desired unless you specify the full RPM version number.
+On Debian-based systems, only the first two version places are significant ("x.y").
+The latest minor version from that release will be installed unless the "priority" parameter is used.

 ### client.pp ###
 This class installs **only** the Gluster client package(s).
 If you need to install both the server and client, please use the `install.pp` (or `init.pp`) classes.